Information for employers of jurors

 The Employment Relations (Northern Ireland) Order 2004 (Article 20) outlines employers' responsibilities when their employees are summonsed for jury service.

 The Order protects employees from any detriment that they might suffer as a result of jury service.
 This might occur if, for example, a juror was prevented from going back to the same job or was being excluded from pay awards or promotion opportunities as a result of their jury service.
-Some jobs require skills which need to be current, so an employer who insists on retraining after a long absence eg for safety reasons, may not necessarily be imposing a detriment.
+Some jobs require skills that need to be current, so an employer who insists on retraining after a long absence eg for safety reasons, may not necessarily be imposing a detriment.

 Protection is also given to employees against employers who unfairly dismiss them for performing jury service.